-Whether you get your holiday evergreen from a local lot or a nearby tree farm, read on for a few foolproof tips on how to transport it without risking life, limb, or damage to your house.
+Whether you get your holiday evergreen from a local lot or a nearby tree farm, read on for a few tips on how to transport a Christmas tree on a car safely and without causing harm or damage.

 Before you leave the house, measure the height of the room where you plan to display the tree; it should be at least a foot taller than the conifer you buy.
 Also make sure to measure your car's interior storage area and roof.